 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in our plan.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the plan Drug List.
+Medicare has approved the plan "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-If requested, we will provide you a copy of the Drug List.
-The Drug List we provide you includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed on the Drug List, you should visit our website or contact Customer Care to find out if we cover it.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (sharpmedicareadvantage.com/druglist) or call Customer Care (phone numbers are printed on the back cover of this booklet).
+We will provide you a copy of the "Drug List."
+The "Drug List" we provide you includes information for the covered drugs that are most commonly used by our members.
+However, we cover additional drugs that are not included in the provided "Drug List."
+If one of your drugs is not listed in the "Drug List," you should visit our website or contact Customer Care to find out if we cover it.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (sharpmedicareadvantage.com/druglist) or call Customer Care.